 K1 Visa in Thailand

 The fiancée visa is valid for 90 days and you will need to get married.
 The visa is valid for 90 days once she enters the US.
 Should she not get married during the 90 days, she will have to leave the United States for Thailand or risk overstay, arrest and deportation.
+See also the K3 visa as well as a K2 visa.

 The US Fiancée Visa Process